cockroachdb/docs/v23.1/architecture/transaction-layer.md

 Closed timestamps provide the guarantees that are used to provide support for low-latency historical (stale) reads, also known as [Follower Reads](../follower-reads.html).
 Follower reads can be particularly useful in [multi-region deployments](../multiregion-overview.html).

 When [contention](../performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) happens between transactions, the closed timestamp can provide some mitigation.
 Increasing the closed timestamp interval can reduce the likelihood of long-running transactions having their [timestamps pushed](#timestamp-cache), and therefore, reduces the likelihood of the transaction retrying.
-However, note that increasing the closed timestamp interval can have an impact on the following:
+However, note that increasing the closed timestamp interval should be **carefully adjusted**, because it can have an impact on the following:

 - [Follower reads](../follower-reads.html): Reads will be forced to read from the leaseholder, which may affect latency/throughput.
 - [Change data capture](../change-data-capture-overview.html): There could be a lag in changefeed messages.
 - [Statistics collection](../cost-based-optimizer.html#table-statistics): Collection can place more load on the leaseholder.

+While increasing the closed timestamp may decrease retryable errors, it may also increase lock latencies.
+For example, a long-running transaction (txn 1) holds [write locks](#writing) on keys at time t=1, and txn 2 is waiting to [read](#reading) those same keys at t=1.
+The following scenarios may occur depending on whether the closed timestamp has been increased or not:

+- If txn 1 has its timestamp pushed forward by the closed timestamp, moving its writes to time t=2, txn 2 may be able to proceed and read the keys at t=1.
+The chances of retryable errors have increased.
+- If the closed timestamp interval is raised, long-running txn 1 is making txn 2 [wait](performance-recipes.html#waiting-transaction), because txn 2 cannot read the keys at t=1 until txn 1 is done or pushed into the future.
+The chances of lock contention have increased.

-Before increasing the closed timestamp intervals, consider other solutions for [minimzing transactions retries](../transaction-retry-error-reference.html#minimize-transaction-retry-errors).
+Before increasing the closed timestamp intervals, consider other solutions for [minimizing transaction retries](../transaction-retry-error-reference.html#minimize-transaction-retry-errors).

 For more information about the implementation of closed timestamps and Follower Reads, see our blog post [An Epic Read on Follower Reads](https://www.cockroachlabs.com/blog/follower-reads-stale-data/).